Overcoming ego for inner peace

 So, how can we build more confidence and keep our ego in check?
 As simple as they sound, these are the top actions that resonated the most from the book.

-• : Ask others for their opinions to see your blind spots and improve.
+• Seek Feedback: Ask others for their opinions to see your blind spots and improve.

-• : It's okay to fail or not know something.
+• Accept Failure: It's okay to fail or not know something.
 Use failures as learning opportunities.

-• : Acknowledge the help and support of others in your success.
+• Be Grateful: Acknowledge the help and support of others in your success.

 To be or to do

-Another concept that caugh my attention while reading another book on a similar subject Ego is the Enemy by Ryan Holiday, is the difference between to be and to do.
+Another concept that caught my attention while reading another book on Ego is the Enemy by Ryan Holiday, which is the difference between to be and to do.

-Ego, as described in the book, represents our self-centered desires, insecurities, and need for recognition.
-It often drives us to focus excessively on todo — accomplishments, external validation, and material success.
+The book describes the ego as our self-centered desires, insecurities, and need for recognition.
+It often drives us to focus excessively on to—do's, accomplishments, external validation, and material success.
 This can lead to a constant pursuit of achievements to boost our ego and prove our worth to others.

 Think about this next time you face a choice: Do I need this?
 Or is it really about ego?
 Are you ready to make the right decision?
 Or do the prizes still glitter off in the distance?
 To be or to do -life is a constant roll call.